Archives Collection Development Policy

 Philander Smith College Archives holds archival materials for the benefit of Philander Smith College, the public and scholarly community.
-Its collections include rare books, manuscripts, photographs, paintings, prints, artifacts, audio visual and electronic media.
-The PSC Archives share the Library's mission to enrich the intellectual life of Philander Smith College by fostering information discovery and intellectual growth, and partnering in the development and dissemination of new knowledge.
+Its collections include rare books, manuscripts, photographs, decorative and ceremonial art, prints, artifacts, audio visual and electronic media.
+The PSC Archives’ mission is to collect, preserve, and make accessible for research use; historical materials received by the College as evidence of its origin, growth, and development.

 The following is a list of records and publications collected by the PSC College Archives:

-• All publications, newsletters, brochures, and programs distributed in the name of the college.
-The Archivist will determine the permanence of these
+All publications, newsletters, brochures, and programs distributed in the name of the college.
+The Archivist will determine the permanence of the following:

 • Records of the President's Office